 Zobrist at second, Baez out of Cubs lineup for Game 3 of NLCS

-Cubs manager Joe Maddon mixed up his lineup for Game 3 of the NLCS Tuesday, inserting Ben Zobrist at second base for the slumping Javy Baez, and batting Kyle Schwarber second while moving Kris Bryant and Anthony Rizzo down one spot against Dodgers right-hander Yu Darvish.
+Cubs manager Joe Maddon mixed up his lineup for Game 3 of the NLCS Tuesday, inserting Ben Zobrist at second base for the slumping Javy Baez and batting Kyle Schwarber second while moving Kris Bryant and Anthony Rizzo down one spot against Dodgers right-hander Yu Darvish.

-The Cubs have been limited to three runs in the series by lefties Clayton Kershaw Rich Hill and a vaunted Dodgers bullpen and trail two games to none in the best-of-seven series.
+The Cubs have been limited by lefties Clayton Kershaw Rich Hill and a vaunted Dodgers bullpen to three runs in the first two games of the best-of-seven series and trail two games to none.

-Second baseman Javy Baez, who is 0-for-19 in the postseason, will be on the bench.
+Baez is 0-for-19 in the postseason.
+In franchise history, only Jimmy Sheckard in 1906 had a longer streak of hitless at-bats to open a postseason (21).

+Maddon said it’s frustrating to not see Baez out there, but he ultimately decided to put Zobrist in his place because he needed another lefty.

+“[Baez has] been such a big part of us,” Maddon said before Tuesday’s game.
+“We’ve just got to keep moving forward because I know the offense is going to come back to him.”

-The wind was blowing out at Wrigley Field Tuesday afternoon, setting the stage for a good night for the hitters.
+The wind was blowing out at Wrigley Field Tuesday afternoon, possibly setting the stage for a good night for the hitters.

+“It may help us.
+We’ll see.
+You still have to make contact first.
+We’ve seen it work both ways,” Maddon said.
+“You’d think with Kyle pitching like he can, normally it’s lesser contact.

+“It’s just a matter of making good at-bats, making your contact, playing our game.
+I think they should be better rested right now, hopefully.”

+Jon Jay is in center field and Jason Heyward in right for the Cubs.

-Kyle Hendricks is on the mound for the Cubs.
+Kyle Hendricks is on the mound for the Cubs, whose starting pitchers have posted a 1.98 ERA in seven postseason games.
 Gametime is 8 p.m.
+(TBS, 670-AM)

 The Cubs lineup: